Lorentz-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Relations, Outlook, Conclusions

 The complexification underlying the so called 10D differential representation seems to converge in part to several developments leading to similar features.
 From the early unification attempts by Einstein and Strauss \cite{EinsteinStrauss}, and E. Schr\"odinger \cite{ESchr}, to diverse remarkable constructions in the crossroads of string theory, non--commutative geometry, and gravity theory \cite{TorresdC}\cite{Hughston}\cite{Witten}\cite{Ashtekar}\cite{PST}\cite{Chamseddine2001}\cite{GORS} \cite{Chamseddine2004}\cite{Valtancoli}\cite{Esposito}\cite{Bogos}\cite{Chamseddine2006}\cite{LiSotiriouBarrow}\cite{SotiriouLieBarrow}\cite{HeckmanVerline}\cite{ChamConnes}\cite{MMZ}.
 Some have implemented complexifications to cope with diverse challenges at Planck scales, compactification, tenets of noncommutative geometry, and phenomenological results on Higgs mass.
 In particular, the 15 dimensional subalgebra $l=<\{M_{\mu\nu},T_{\rho\sigma}\}>$ in (\ref{MinExStart})--(\ref{MinExEnd}) could coincide with the algebra ${\mathfrak{so}}(1,5)$ (or the conformal ${\mathfrak{so}}(2,4)$) used in Yang's Space--time and its modified version \cite{Yang}\cite{Tanaka}, and the one used to construct a fuzzy 4D de Sitter space--time in \cite{HeckmanVerline}\cite{MMZ}.
 The non contracted Lorentz extension provide a novel way to produce a fuzzy 4D de Sitter space--time.
 The geometrical frame underlying the differential representations and model will profit from prominent constructions dealing with compactification of extra (now hidden) dimensions \cite{CMJR}\cite{RS1}\cite{RS2}.
 The present approach seems to extend noncommutative geometry constructions where the Higgs fields is the gauge field associated to discrete dimensions (or spectra) and seemingly discrete algebraic structures.
 Here, the would--be--Higgs field proceeds from a gauge field of a continuous symmetry.
 It might be the case that symmetry breaking, contractions or emerging brane structures constrain the symmetry associated to such Higgs field to converge with the tenets of noncommutative geometry models.
 It is appealing, that similar or identical substructures have emerged in so diverse settings.
+Some constructions and evolutions that are natural in some settings might be intricate and almost ad--hoc in other approaches.
+That is why novel model building settings are welcome, even if some features have been revealed elsewhere.